Chevy Bolt Recall: Lemon Law Provides Solutions for Chevy Bolt Owners

 Lemon law protects people who have recently purchased a vehicle from being stuck with problems in that vehicle.
 It makes manufacturers repair significant defects in recently purchased (or sometimes leased) vehicles within a reasonable time.
 If the manufacturer does not repair the defect, the owner may be entitled to a replacement vehicle or reimbursement of the purchase price.
 Each state’s lemon laws are slightly different but a lemon lawyer can advise you on the laws in your state.

 It should not be necessary to bring a lemon law claim if the problem in your vehicle has been addressed in a recall.
 The repairs should be made by your dealer free of charge to you.
 However, even in a recall situation, the problem vehicle should be repaired in a reasonable time.
 If the dealer cannot get the parts for the repair or does not carry out the repairs for another reason, the owner can bring a lemon law claim against the manufacturer.
 Many Chevy Bolt owners who have been waiting for months for their Bolt battery to be replaced do not realize that they are eligible to bring a lemon law claim.
+But to make sure you get properly compensated for your recalled Chevrolet Bolt EV problems, you need the right attorney to evaluate your situation before taking action.

 If you are still waiting for your Chevy Bolt battery to be replaced, you should contact an experienced lemon law attorney to discuss your options.
 You may be able to get your purchase price reimbursed, a replacement vehicle, or another settlement.
 Many owners in the current market prefer a cash and keep settlement in which they can keep their vehicle (with the full warranty) and get an agreed amount of cash compensation.
 Your attorney should be able to explain more about options for settlement in your individual situation.